pymupdf/PyMuPDF-Optional-Material/docs/shape.rst

 **color / fill** (*list, tuple*)

-  Line and fill colors are always specified as RGB triples of floats from 0 to 1.
-To simplify color specification, method ``getColor()`` in ``fitz.utils`` may be used.
+  Line and fill colors can be specified as tuples or list of of floats from 0 to 1.
+These sequences must have a length of 1 (GRAY), 3 (RGB) or 4 (CMYK).
+For GRAY colorspace, a single float instead of the unwieldy ``(float,)`` tuple spec is also accepted.

+  To simplify color specification, method ``getColor()`` in ``fitz.utils`` may be used to get predefined RGB color triples by name.
 It accepts a string as the name of the color and returns the corresponding triple.
 The method knows over 540 color names -- see section :ref:`ColorDatabase`.

 ----